CressIndustries/CoreMain/README.md

-# Core Launcher Main
+# Project Core Launcher

- This is a new core launcher with a epic ui and very good sex
+This is a og Launcher for the Game sever Project Core that got shut down

+Coded by Rily and Twin1